-As an inspirational speaker, I’ve been asked to address the question, “Are we a 21st century school?” for 200 educators at a K-12 school in Australia as they come together next week for their first day of the new school year.
+As an inspirational speaker, involved in international and local school leadership, I’ve been asked to address the question, “Are we a 21st century school?” for 200 educators at a K-12 school in Australia as they come together next week for their first day of the new school year.
 A huge responsibility and a huge challenge, and yes, a golden opportunity to reflect, think, learn and grow.

 I’m so excited that my mind has been racing for days thinking about all the ideas I want to share.

 Have you noticed over the past decade or so many educators and theorists have been publishing articles discussing modern education, modern learning and contemporary learning?

 Don’t know about you but I actually find this terminology perplexing and almost subversive.
 I think it slows down the necessary change we need in our schools.
 It seems to me that many educators are afraid to accept and use terms like 21st century learning, 21st century schools, 21st century leadership and 21st century skills.
 I think this language may unsettle them and threaten to take them out of their comfort zone because they are unsure of what it really means.